esrc-official/ESRC-Face-SDK-JavaScript/README.md

 ### Step 3: Feed the ESRC Face SDK

 Feed `ESRCType.ESRCMat` on the ESRC Face SDK.
 To the `feed()` method, pass the `ESRCType.ESRCMat` image received using a camera in real-time.
-Please do it at 10 fps.
+Please do it at 10 fps or higher.

 ```javascript
 ESRC.feed(ESRCMat);